cogentcore/core/README.md

 ## General / Widgets

+* style.Inherit is major timesync

-* win geom prefs: adapt DPI for size relative to saved!
+* TEST: win geom prefs: adapt DPI for size relative to saved!

 * fileview: add extension, mode flags -- use extension for search
 * also really need history of paths so you can go back to where you started